 It was two tortoises who were the first to travel in deep space.

-Then in 2007, during the ESA’s FOTON-M3 mission, tardigrades, aka water bears, were able to survive 10 days in open space.
-On the same mission a Russian cockroach, was sent in a sealed contained and became the first creature to give birth outside the earth – 33 babies!
+In 2007, during the ESA’s FOTON-M3 mission, tardigrades, aka water bears, were able to survive 10 days in open space.
+On the same mission a Russian cockroach was sent in a sealed container and became the first creature to give birth outside the earth – 33 babies!

 1947 First animal in Space